 To request fast-track approval, please contact email@example.com.
 Please do not directly contact a Research Ethics Committee

 The process is managed via the Director of the Approvals Service, and research leads in the devolved administrations if appropriate.
 More detail about the process can be found in our guidance about applying for fast track review.

 To understand how and when to amend an existing study because of the impact of the virus, read our guidance for sponsors, sites and researchers.

 We have summarised how existing requirements for providing information to research participants and recording consent apply in COVID-19 research.
 For more information, read our guidance on seeking consent in COVID-19 research.

 Using patient data

 Ordinarily, applications are made for support from the Confidentiality Advisory Group (CAG) where confidential patient information is to be processed without consent for research and non-research activities.
 A temporary arrangement has been made for COVID-19 studies going through the fast-track review process, in which support from CAG is not required.
-However, CAG is providing advice as part of the fast-track process.
+However, CAG is providing advice as part of the fast-track process, as all such studies must still apply for research ethics committee review.
 For more information about this process, read our guidance for using patient data.